GSA-TTS/identity-site/content/_policy/contact._en.md

 footer_content: >-
   ## Partner with login.gov

   Interested in using Login.gov at your agency?
-Please [visit our partners website](https://partners.login.gov/) or contact us at partnerships@login.gov.
+Please [visit our partners website](https://partners.login.gov/) or [contact us](https://share.hsforms.com/16DIoo--rTU2xbNW1MShkBg3ak9e).

   ## Report an issue